UK - Geneva - Montreux

-Titan’s VIP door-to-door travel service collects you from your home, for your journey to London Heathrow Airport and a direct, scheduled British Airways flight to Geneva.
+Titan’s VIP door-to-door travel service collects you from home, for your flight to Geneva.
 On arrival, transfer to Montreux and our hotel for two nights, the Grand Hotel Suisse Majestic (4T).

 Today is free for you to explore Montreux at your own pace.
 Your included Riviera Card allows unlimited free travel on local trains and buses, and a discount on boat cruises on Lake Geneva and on some museums and attractions, making it easier for you to enjoy this lovely city and its beautiful surroundings.
 A visit to Château de Chillon is highly recommended.
 This majestic castle on the shore of Lake Geneva contains formal great halls, a bedroom preserved in its original, subdued Bernese style, and underground rooms which inspired Lord Byron to write ‘The Prisoner of Chillon’.